fabferri/az-pattern/vwan/02-vwan-route-to-shared-services-vnet/README.md

 ## <a name="list of ARM templates and scripts"></a>6.
 List of ARM templates and powershell scripts
 The full deployment can be executed by ARM templates and scripts are stored in two different folders:
 * folder: **without-propagation-to-labels**.
-This folder contains a list of script and ARM templates; the connections are created <u>without propagation to labels</u>.
+This folder contains a list of script and ARM templates; the connections are created <ins>without propagation to labels</uINS>.
 Each connection requires a propagation to routing tables in hub1 and hub2.
 * folder: **propagation-to-labels**.
-This folder uses <u>propagation to labels</u> to simply the propagation of connections.
+This folder uses <ins>propagation to labels</ins> to simply the propagation of connections.
 To create the deployment, use all the scripts in **without-propagation-to-labels** folder OR as alternative option the scripts in the folder **propagation-to-labels**.

 | file                        | description                                                               |